writetome51/open-array-content/README.md

 # PublicArrayContent

-PublicArrayContent is a Typescript/Javascript class with properties and methods that
+A Typescript/Javascript class with properties and methods that give info about
-give info about what is in the array.
+what is in the array.

 To include in your project: